RunOpenCode/query-resources-loader-bundle/README.md

 # Features:

-- Store your queries in separate, `*.sql` files, in your project directory or any other directory that you want to use.
+- Store your queries in separate, `*.sql` files (or `*sql.twig` files), in your project directory or any other directory that you want to use.
-- Load or execute your queries using `runopencode.query_loader` (or `RunOpenCode\Bundle\QueryResourcesLoader\Contract\ManagerInterface`) service.
+- Load or execute your queries using `RunOpenCode\Bundle\QueryResourcesLoader\Contract\QueryResourcesLoaderInterface` service.
-- **Full compatibility with Doctrine DBAL**.
+- **Full compatibility with Doctrine Dbal**.
 You can move your current queries within repository classes to separate SQL files and use query loader to execute them.
 Result of execution is instance of `Doctrine\DBAL\Driver\Result`.
 Of course, there are neat methods which you can utilize to fetch data from result set, such as `getSingleScalarResult()`, `getSingleResult()`, `getScalarResult()`, etc...
-  See `RunOpenCode\Bundle\QueryResourcesLoader\Executor\DoctrineDbalExecutionResult` class for more details.
+  See `RunOpenCode\Bundle\QueryResourcesLoader\Executor\Dbal\DoctrineDbalExecutionResult` class for more details.
 - Automatically registers `%kernel.project_dir%/query` directory as query resources directory, as well as all `query` directories within `Resources` directories of your bundles.
-- Integrated with Twig, so you can use Twig syntax in your queries.
+- **Integrated with Twig**, so you can use Twig syntax in your queries.
 You can use this feature to build complex queries, depending on your application logic.
 Beside control flow statements, you can use all Twig filters, functions, tests and blocks as well.
 With `{% include %}`, `{% embed %}`, `{% use %}` and `{% extends %}` statements, you can reuse your queries and build complex queries from smaller ones.
-- Supports `transactional()` API from Doctrine DBAL, so you can execute your queries within transaction.
-Transactional even allows you to control transaction isolation level for current transaction, directly, from method execution.
+- **Transactions**.
+You can execute your queries within transaction.
+Supports `transactional()` API from Doctrine Dbal.
+  You can control transaction isolation level for current statements within transaction.
+- **Distributed transactions**.
+You can execute multiple queries within same transaction against different databases.
+If
+- **Caching**.
+You can cache your query results, so they are not loaded from database on each execution.

 Read the documentation [here](docs/index.md).

 # Quick example

-Typical reporting repository that has a query within repository can be implemented like as in example below:
+Typical reporting repository that has a query string within repository can be implemented like as in example below:

 ```php
 declare(strict_types=1);